MynthAI/base-container-images/README.md

 ## Node

-The `node` image is a lightweight and optimized container for running node.js applications that use `npm` and `yarn`.
-It comes with node 20 installed.
+The `node` images are lightweight and optimized containers for running node.js applications.
 Six tags exist for the `node` container:

-- quay.io/mynth/node:base
-- quay.io/mynth/node:dev
 - quay.io/mynth/node:18-base
 - quay.io/mynth/node:18-dev
+- quay.io/mynth/node:20-base
+- quay.io/mynth/node:20-dev
 - quay.io/mynth/node:22-base
 - quay.io/mynth/node:22-dev

-`node:base` comes with node 20 installed. `node:dev` comes with node 20
-installed and `yarn`. `node:18-base` comes with node 18 installed.
-`node:18-dev` comes with node 18 installed and `yarn`.

 ### Usage

-To use the `node` image, create a `Dockerfile` in your project directory that takes advantage of Docker’s multi-stage feature.
+To use a `node` image, create a `Dockerfile` in your project directory that takes advantage of Docker’s multi-stage feature.
 The first stage builds your application, and the second stage copies the built files for deployment.
 This results in a lightweight container image.